noelwelsh/noelwelsh.com/content/posts/2025-01-01-codata-interpreter-terminal.md

   println("and now back to normal.")
 ```

-This is better, but it is not compositional.
-Changing color is the not the only way that we can style output on the terminal.
+Changing color is the not the only way that we can style terminal output.
 We can also, for example, turn text bold.
-If we continue the above design we get code like the following.
+Continuing the above design gives us the following.

 ```scala
 val csiString = "\u001b["